He/Him · Dual citizen of 🇺🇸 USA & Croatia 🇭🇷

 Software Engineering

 Sometimes I think too hard and believe I need to design application specific integrated circuits (ASICs) and write memory safe applications in Ada.
-Ada’s a little slow but it’s safe.
-Rust isn’t as safe, but it’s faster.
+Rust isn’t as safe by default, but can seemingly approach Ada with high assurance tooling.
 Bjarne Stroustrup’s introduction of concepts to C++ is cool, but C++ is like bowling with the gutters down.
+I really only love it for SYCL where manually managing memory is actually necessary for kernel development.

-NVIDIA’s CUDA programming language is more featureful than AMD’s ROCm and OneAPI (CUDA had accelerated vector search when I needed it whereas AMD and Intel did not).
+I get that feeling that NVIDIA’s CUDA programming language is more featureful than AMD’s ROCm and OneAPI (CUDA had accelerated vector search when I needed it whereas AMD and Intel did not).
 I personally prefer AdaptiveCpp for its heterogenous hardware support, though it still has work to do in order to catch up to CUDA.
 I switch hardware around and I don’t like to rewrite code.
-I like what I see out of the Berkeley Architecture Research Lab — specifically Chisel (based on Scala which I prefer for data engineering).
-VHDL is a little outdated.
-Chisel compiles down to Verilog.
+I like what I see out of the Berkeley Architecture Research Lab — specifically Chisel (based on Scala) which compiles down to Verilog.